Skip to content

 KOH (Potassium Hydroxide)

 Used for liquid soap and cream soap.
-Produces a soft paste that is diluted with water.
-The KOH SAP value is the original, standard measurement.
+Produces a soft paste.

 Dual Lye